-Members and project sponsors/owners that receive AHP-subsidized advances or direct subsidies are required to submit periodic certifications and project reports with appropriate documentation to the Bank.
+Members and project sponsors/owners that receive AHP subsidies are required to submit periodic certifications and project reports with appropriate documentation to the Bank.
 If AHP subsidies are not used in accordance with the AHP regulations and project application, the member, project sponsor/owner, or both, will be required to take steps to bring the project into compliance or, if necessary, to repay the subsidy.
 The member’s and project sponsor/owner’s responsibilities and obligations regarding monitoring, retention, compliance, and repayment are described in detail in the Bank’s AHP subsidy agreement and the applicable Finance Agency regulations.

 It is the responsibility of the member and project sponsor to present legal documentation to the Bank showing that the AHP project is subject to a deed restriction or other legally enforceable retention agreement or mechanism that meets the applicable requirements of the Finance Agency regulations.
 That responsibility includes: